huntzhan/MyGoogleDict/README.md

     	-v --reverse    reverse -f and -t
     	-r --record     display search record

-where <from_lang> and <to_lang> should be the language arguments, could be found in a list of [avaliable languages](https://developers.google.com/translate/v2/using_rest#language-params) of google translation serve.
+where <from_lang> and <to_lang> should be the language arguments, should be found in a list of [avaliable languages](https://developers.google.com/translate/v2/using_rest#language-params) of google translation serve.

 ##Implementation
 Directory MyGoogleDict contains following files: